Apply for a Campus Leader Role

 Each intern is expected to actively promote Sustainability at Babson through outreach and engagement, especially through working at campus events.

 The Sustainability Office Intern program provides a dynamic work environment that includes both collaborative work and independent, self-directed work.
 Interns are expected to generate, evaluate, and execute new ideas and solutions for Sustainability at Babson.
 On average, interns work 3–7 hours per week, and are expected to participate in the weekly team meeting.
-The contact point for Sustainability Interns is Josh Stevenson.
+Email sustainability@babson.edu for more information.